jnozzi/cocoadev.com/markdown/PortableObjectCompiler.md

-General/DavidStes' General/ObjC-to-C compiler.
-Includes an implementation of General/CodeBlocks and the computer algebra kit.
+DavidStes' ObjC-to-C compiler.
+Includes an implementation of CodeBlocks and the computer algebra kit.

 http://users.pandora.be/stes/compiler.html